AndreuJove/api_extractions/README.md

 ## Description of the package:
 This Python package extracts different metrics of an API and save this stadistics in JSON files.
-Also elaborates the Input file of https://github.com/AndreuJove/mastercrawlerTFG.

 #### Input:
 - URL API /tool.